tcastal/dondada/menu/DATASTORY.md

 ## Geographical analysis

 <div style="text-align: justify;">
-Now, let's delve into some geography.
 With our conviction that IPA is the style of the moment in the Beeriverse, let’s try to understand how this happened.
 What were the key factors of this explosion?
+To answer this question, we can now try to take a look at the beeriverse from a geographical approach. <br>
 First of all, let’s see if we can identify a pattern at the scale of the world by displaying the IPA ratings  for each years.
 </div>